Dual Enrollment Frequently Asked Questions

 No, we do not allow our high school students to live on campus in University Housing.

-No, all Dual Enrollment students take classes at our main campus.
+No, all Dual Enrollment students take classes at our main campus, with the exception of Criminal Justice, taught at our Alpharetta campus location.

 Yes, students must meet all three requirements of the program including minimum test scores, GPA and Freshman Index.
 Students not meeting one or more of the minimum requirements will not be admissible for participation in the program.